LinghaoChan/OpenTMA/README.md

 ## 🧪 Test for Evaluation

 Before running the code below, please revise the `retreival.sh` (like `path1` variable) file to set the correct path for the data.
+This command should be used after training.
+It will evaluate the performance of the model on the test set with **text and motion embeddings**.

 ```bash
 bash retreival.sh